 Cryogenic Plant Interface (D.Arenius/JLab, J.Makara/FNAL)

-3.1 Per Cryogenic Distribution System Functional Requirement Specification (CDS FRS)[4], the DB connection to the CP shall be accomplished by using two sets of removable vacuum insulated bayonets (U-tubes), one set per each Linac cryogenic string (see Figure 2 below).
+3.1 The interface between the CDS and the Cryoplant (CP) is the Interface box (part of the CP) and the Distribution Box (BD) (part of the CDS).
+Per Cryogenic Distribution System Functional Requirement Specification (CDS FRS)[4], the DB connection to the Interface box shall be accomplished by using two sets of removable vacuum insulated bayonets (U-tubes), one set per each Linac cryogenic string (see Figure 2 below).
 The following cryogenic services must be provided for:

 Low pressure (Sub-atmospheric) helium gas return